-Although primarily subsistence farmers, growing rice and corn for their own consumption, the Lahu hill tribe people are also proud of their hunter-warrior heritage.
-They remain a strict, serious people governed by strong principles of right and wrong.
-Every individual in the village answers to the common will of the elders.
-While less importance is placed on the extended family than in other hilltribe communities, the Lahu are still strongly committed to principles of unity and working together for survival.
+Although primarily subsistence farmers, growing rice and corn for their consumption, the Lahu hill tribe people are also proud of their hunter-warrior heritage.
+They remain strict, serious people governed by firm principles of right and wrong — every individual in the village answers to the collective will of the elders.
+While less importance is placed on the extended family than in other hill tribe communities, the Lahu are still strongly committed to principles of unity and working together for survival.
 Lahu hill tribe people may have the most gender-equitable society in the world.

 The major communal festival of the Lahu hill tribe marks the beginning of the Lunar New Year, while the Festival of Eating the New Rice is also important.
 Christmas is an important festival among Lahu who are Christians.